 - Create a data-based framework to take actions and make decisions for the future.

-- Intervene fast and ahead of time (for example, you can tweak project scope and budgets, rollback functionalities, procure more resources, invest in better technologies, set customer expectations, etc.).
+- Intervene fast and ahead of time (for example, you can tweak project scope and budgets, rollback functionalities, procure more resources, invest in better technologies, set customer expectations, pivot resources, etc.).

-- Provide visibility and create accountability in stakeholders through clear metrics.
+- Promote enhanced visibility and create accountability in stakeholders through clear metrics.

 - Provide insight into the big picture at both project and portfolio levels.